 - You will be asked to remove clothing.
 You will be given a gown to wear.

-- The doctor may use a pen to mark places on your leg where pulses are before the test.
+- The healthcare provider may use a pen to mark places on your leg where pulses are before the test.
 This will make it easier for the medical team to check the pulses after the test.

 - You will lie on your back on the X-ray table.

-- The doctor will clean an area on your foot.
+- The healthcare provider will clean an area on your foot.
 Then he or she will put an intravenous (IV) line into a vein in your foot.

-- The doctor will inject the contrast dye.
+- The healthcare provider will inject the contrast dye.
 You may feel some effects when the dye is added to the IV line.
 These effects include a flushing sensation, a brief headache, nausea, or vomiting.
 These effects usually last for a few moments.
-Let the doctor know if you are having problems breathing, itchy skin, or hives.
+Let the healthcare provider know if you are having problems breathing, itchy skin, or hives.

-- The doctor will take X-rays at timed intervals as the dye moves through your legs.
+- The healthcare provider will take X-rays at timed intervals as the dye moves through your legs.

-- The doctor may use a tourniquet on your leg to control how fast the blood flows.
+- The healthcare provider may use a tourniquet on your leg to control how fast the blood flows.

-- When the test is done, the doctor will flush the IV site, and remove the needle from the vein.
+- When the test is done, the healthcare provider will flush the IV site, and remove the needle from the vein.

-- The doctor will put a pressure dressing over the puncture site.
+- The healthcare provider will put a pressure dressing over the puncture site.